-(b) Awards represent potential awards of shares of restricted stock under performance-based restricted stock unit awards granted for fiscal 2010.
+- (b) Awards represent potential awards of shares of restricted stock under performance-based restricted stock unit awards granted for fiscal 2010.
 Actual awards were made at the maximum level.
 Payments are based on specified target levels of income before taxes.
 See "Equity Awards" in the Compensation Discussion and Analysis for the performance targets applicable to the performance-based restricted stock units granted in fiscal 2009 for performance in fiscal 2010.
-Additional terms of the outstanding performance-based restricted stock units are described in Note (a) to the Outstanding Equity Awards table.

-(d) The exercise price of all options was based on fair market value as of the date of grant as defined in the 2004 Plan (i.e., the closing price of our common stock on the date of grant).

-(e) Grant date fair value for stock options and performance-based restricted stock units was determined in accordance with FASB ASC Topic 718.
+Additional terms of the outstanding performance-based restricted stock units are described in Note (a) to the Outstanding Equity Awards table. - (c) Awards represent stock options granted under the 2004 Plan.
+See "Equity Awards" in the Compensation Discussion & Analysis for the terms of these awards. - (d) The exercise price of all options was based on fair market value as of the date of grant as defined in the 2004 Plan (i.e., the closing price of our common stock on the date of grant). - (e) Grant date fair value for stock options and performance-based restricted stock units was determined in accordance with FASB ASC Topic 718.
 For the performance-based restricted stock units, the actual number of restricted shares that can be earned ranges from 0 to 150% of the target amount.
 For the performance-based restricted stock units, the amount reported is based on an assumption that the maximum number of restricted shares will be earned.